axelbellec/beyond-strava/README.md

 I wanted to get the most out of my training data.
 Strava gives you the basics, but there's so much more buried in those activity files.
 By pulling all my data locally, I can dig deeper, run custom analysis, build visualizations that actually matter to me, and discover insights that the standard apps just don't show.

+Plus, let's be honest, this was a perfect excuse to write SQL queries again!

 ## Setup

 1. Create a Strava app: https://www.strava.com/settings/api